-“We don’t just teach our children to work; we teach them to love work.
-Only by loving work can they break the cycle of poverty”.Sam Kisolo
+“We don’t just teach our children to work hard; we teach them to love hard work.
+Only by loving hard work can they break the cycle of poverty”.Sam Kisolo